 Of the eleven states that have marine seagrass within their borders and responded to the survey, seven of the eleven have implemented a resource assessment and monitoring strategy to quantitatively evaluate SAV distribution and abundance.
 One state is currently in the process of developing an assessment.
-Ten states have put measures in place to limit

-Figure 1.
-State responses to the following questions: (a) Has your state implemented an SAV resource management assessment and monitoring strategy? (b) Has your state set restoration goals? (c) Has your state reviewed the effectiveness of their assessment and monitoring programs? (d) Has your state identified reasons for loss and/or addressed the need for SAV improvement? (e) Has your state identified areas for protection or restoration? (f) Does your state follow specific Best Management Practices? permanent and irreversible direct and indirect impacts to SAV and their habitats.
-Evaluation of the effectiveness of these measures has been mixed along the coast.
-Three states have carried out an evaluation and five have not.
+Ten states have put measures in place to limit permanent and irreversible direct and indirect impacts to SAV and their habitats.
+Evaluation of the effectiveness of these measures has been mixed along the coast: three states have carried out an evaluation and five have not.
 Two states have evaluations in development, and one state has conducted an evaluation in the past, but is not currently doing so.
 Fifty-five percent of states have set restoration goals, whereas 45% have not.
 Most (81%), however, have identified the key reasons for SAV loss in their state.
 Seven states have identified suitable areas for protection and restoration, and two are in the process of doing so.
 One state has not, and one identifies areas as needed.
 All states either incorporate SAV education in their outreach or citizen science programs, either directly or via other entities (such as National Estuarine Research Reserves).
 Most states have also supported SAV research and follow specific Best Management Practices (10 and 8 states, respectively).